 And if you want to have a truly epic reference for all things Kyusho Jitsu follow this LINK and take a look at the Encyclopedia of Kyusho Jitsu.

 Kyusho 5 Element Theory - Why is it still so very important? #kyusho #kyushojitsu #pressurepoints #martialarts

-On July 1st 2019 I will be releasing an all NEW eBook / Video compilation on the Deadly Pressure Points on the body that can be successfully used in self defense.
+On July 1st 2019 I released my all NEW eBook / Video compilation on the Deadly Pressure Points on the body that can be successfully used in self defense.

 This book will provide real information and real details on how to use these pressure points.
 Learn more now!

 The "Red Bell" in the bottom left hand corner of your browser will subscribe you to my new posts.